ebad-ur/htmlbasic/README.md

-IN this we have cover the htmk
+IN this we have cover the html
+We have also discuss the meta tags